 Because many doctors are not familiar with FM getting a diagnosis can sometimes be a drawn out and costly process.
 Diagnosis depends upon assessing symptoms and ruling out other diseases.
 (A diagnostic blood test has possibly been developed which is covered by Medicare and some insurance companies.
 Find more about it here.)

-A controversial 2010 ACR criteria utilizes a widespread pain index (WPI – 19 areas of the body) and a symptom severity (SS) scale assessing pain and many other symptoms.
+A controversial 2010 ACR criteria uses a widespread pain index (WPI – 19 areas of the body) and a symptom severity (SS) scale to assess pain and many other symptoms.
 According to the 2010 ACR criteria, fibromyalgia is diagnosed when

 Several conditions that mimic fibromyalgia’s symptoms can result in a misdiagnosis.

-Doctors familiar with fibromyalgia, however, say the constellation of symptoms found in FM make it easily recognizable.
+Doctors familiar with fibromyalgia, however, say the constellation of symptoms found in FM makes it easily recognizable.

 Prognosis

-Fibromyalgia often causes severe distress which impedes patients ability to work, socialize, exercise as they did before.
-While no cures exist many people – usually using a multidimensional treatment approach – experience improvement over time and a few people do overcome it.
+Fibromyalgia often causes severe distress, which impedes patients’ ability to work, socialize, and exercise as they did before.
+While no cures exist, many people – usually using a multidimensional treatment approach – experience improvement over time, and a few people do overcome it.

 No evidence suggests that FM results in early death or that it resolves over time into a more serious neurological condition.
-Fibromyalgia can, however, cause the most severely afflicted to become housebound or even bed bound.
+Fibromyalgia can, however, cause the most severely afflicted to become house or even bedbound.

 Cause

 Fibromyalgia is probably a heterogeneous condition that can be produced in several ways.
-It’s clear that a process called central sensitization in which the activity of pain producing pathways in the brain/spinal cord are upregulated and the activity of the pain inhibiting pathways are downregulated is present.
-Genetics appears to play something of a role in FM, and several gene polymorphisms (small genetic variations) have been linked to FM.
+It’s clear that a process called central sensitization, in which activity in pain-producing pathways in the brain/spinal cord is upregulated and activity in pain-inhibiting pathways is downregulated, is present.

 Wound up, Overheated and Tweaked: A Look at the Fibromyalgia Brain and Nervous System.

-Increased glutamate and reduced dopamine, serotonin and opioid signaling in the brain have been found.
-The sympathetic (fight or flight) and parasympathetic nervous systems (rest and digest) are effected.
-The involvement of the immune cells in the brain or microglial is suspected.
-Recent studies suggest the immune system in the body may be involved.
-Damage to the small nerve fibers may also play a role.
+Increased glutamate and reduced dopamine, serotonin, and opioid signaling in the brain have been found.
+The sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) nervous systems are affected.
+The involvement of the immune cells in the brain, called the microglia, is suspected.
+Damage to small nerve fibers may also contribute.

 Small Fiber Neuropathy (SFN) Fibromyalgia and ME/CFS Resource Page